SimpleXiaohu/aratha/README.md

 ### OSTRICH_PATH

-The default solver is G-Strings.
+The default solver is ostrich.
 Alternatively, you can use an SMT solver by setting environment variables `SOLVER=ostrich` and `OSTRICH_PATH` to the executable file of [ostrich](https://github.com/uuverifiers/ostrich).
 ```
 $ export SOLVER=ostrich